 What is a Horizontal Line?

 A horizontal line is a line drawn touching the support or resistance level on a price chart in technical analysis.
-Horizontal lines are commonly used for price breakouts and are deemed essential when analyzing trades.
+Horizontal lines are commonly used to identify price breakouts and are deemed essential when analyzing trades.

 In geometry analysis, a horizontal line is a straight line with a zero slope and perpendicular to the y-axis.
 It is also known as a constant function because all values on the line have the same y-values.